-- 2.4.1.
-On 1 April 2023 there were 1740 food businesses registered in Huntingdonshire.
-This is an increase of 39 businesses since 2022-2023.
-There are a variety of businesses within Huntingdonshire and this number includes 21 primary producers (e.g. farms), 64 manufacturers and packers, 3 importers and 38 distributor/transporters with the remaining business comprising retail and catering establishments including restaurants, take-aways, schools, pubs, caring premisses, mobile food units and hotels/guest houses. - 2.4.2.
+2.4.1.
+On 1 April 2024 there were 1652 food businesses registered in Huntingdonshire.
+This is a decrease of 88 food businesses since 2023-24.
+There are a variety of businesses within Huntingdonshire and this number includes 21 primary producers (e.g. farms), 52 manufacturers and packers, 3 importers and 42 distributor/transporters with the remaining business comprising retail and catering establishments including restaurants, takeaways, schools, pubs, caring premisses, mobile food units and hotels/guest houses.

+2.4.2.
 Food businesses are inspected according to their inspection rating category.
 The highest risk businesses (category A) are the subject of an inspection, partial inspection or audit at least every 6 months whereas the lowest risk businesses (category E) are monitored using alternative enforcement approaches.
 New businesses are classified as "Unrated".
 The breakdown of premises by inspection rating category was: